Trane Technologies: After the Ingersoll Rand and Trane merger

 In August 2014, it was announced that Ingersoll-Rand would acquire the centrifugal compression unit of Cameron International for $850 million.

 In October 2018, Ingersoll Rand received takeover interest in its power tools business, which was slated to be worth up to $750 million in a potential sale.
-Power Tools is the oldest business with least revenue, and the decision of whether to sell this unit or not has not been announced.
+Power Tools is the oldest business with the least revenue, and the decision of whether to sell this unit or not has not been announced.

 Spin-off of Ingersoll Rand

-In 2020 Ingersoll Rand sold its non refrigeration businesses via a reverse Morris Trust transaction to Gardner Denver, rebranding themselves as Trane Technologies and focusing on their Commercial HVAC, Residential HVAC (Trane) and Refrigeration Transport businesses (Thermo King).
+In 2020 Ingersoll Rand sold its non-refrigeration businesses via a Reverse Morris Trust transaction to Gardner Denver, rebranding themselves as Trane Technologies and focusing on their Commercial HVAC, Residential HVAC (Trane) and Refrigeration Transport businesses (Thermo King).

 Corporate affairs

-Trane Technologies's headquarters are in Swords, Ireland.
+Trane Technologies's headquarters are in Swords, County Dublin, Ireland.
 Its European headquarters are in Sint-Stevens-Woluwe, Zaventem, Belgium.
 Its Asia headquarters are in Tower B of City Center of Shanghai in Shanghai, People's Republic of China.
 Its North American headquarters are in Davidson, North Carolina.